shellscape/webpack-nano/README.md

 `webpack-nano` operates on the assumption and premise that all options for configuring a webpack build are set via a [config file](https://webpack.js.org/configuration/).
 It offers minimal command line options for modifying a build.

-## Requirements

-`webpack-nano` is an evergreen module. 🌲 This module requires Node v10.11.0+.

-## Benefits

-- Holy bananas it's small
-- It does one thing: tells webpack to build a config
-- OK, so two things: can also [watch for changes](https://webpack.js.org/configuration/watch/) in build files
-- Doesn't hit you over the head with an avalanche of flags and options

 ## Install

 Using npm: